Computational Aspects of Nearly Single-Peaked Electorates: Computational Results

 \begin{theorem} \textsc{Local Swaps Single-Peaked Consistency} is \np-complete. \end{theorem}

-\begin{proofs} We use the same construction as in the proof of Theorem~\ref{thm:k-LCD-NPc}.
-It holds that $(C,V,\mathcal{P})$ is $s$-LS single-peaked consistent if and only if $S$ has a radius of at most $s$.
-This can be shown similarly to the proof of Theorem~\ref{thm:k-LCD-NPc} except that we swap elements instead of deleting them.~\end{proofs}
+\begin{proof} We use the same construction as in the proof of Theorem~\ref{thm:k-LCD-NPc}.
+It holds that $(C,\mathcal{P})$ is $s$-local swaps single-peaked consistent if and only if $S$ has a radius of at most $s$.
+This can be shown similarly to the proof of Theorem~\ref{thm:k-LCD-NPc} except that we swap candidates instead of deleting them. \end{proof}